Optimisation models for the design of multiple self-consumption loops in semi-rural areas: Optimisation models

-Our problem is always bounded, given that the energy traded with the grid is bounded by the productions, and is always feasible, given that there always exists a baseline solution in which all actors trade with the grid only.
+Our problem is always bounded since the energy traded within the grid is bounded by the productions, and is always feasible, since there always exists a baseline solution in which all actors trade with the grid only \footnote{The dual of Model~\eqref{model:continuousprojection} is provided in~\cref{app:dual_benders} (Model ~\eqref{model:dualcontinuousprojection}).}.
 This implies that $\phi_{st}(x,z)$ is finite for all $x$ and $z$ and that the primal and dual problems attain the same optimal value by the strong duality of linear problems.
+The feasible region of the dual Model being independent of $x$ and $z$, we can replace Constraint~\eqref{cons:optimalityprimalbenders} with: